JianerCong/wch/README.md

 ## More advanced usage: build from source

 If you prefer build from source.
-Check out `build.sh` on *nix and `build.ps1` on Windows.
-Make sure you have `cmake` and internet available, because the script will download the dependencies in `./.pre` folder.
+Check out `build.sh` on linux or Mac, and `build.ps1` on Windows.
+Make sure you have `cmake` and internet available, because the script will create a `./.pre` folder and download some dependencies there.

 # Wanna Know More?
 Read the Doc! : https://gitee.com/cong-jianer/wch/releases/download/v1.0/wch-latest-doc.pdf